Washington Spirit Academy is every female soccer player’s

 U.S. Soccer Development Academies

-The Spirit is the only club in the United States with two U.S. Soccer Girls Development Academy memberships.
+The Spirit is one of the only clubs in the United States with two U.S. Soccer Girls Development Academy memberships.
 This is necessary due to the unique geography and transportation challenges in and around our nation’s capital city.
 We will operate 3 teams in Maryland and 3 teams in Virginia in the U15, U17 and U19 age groups in fall of 2017.
 Identification and tryouts for these teams will be announced late in 2016.

 Clinics, symposiums, fitness testing and other programs are designed to supplement a players’ year-round club development.